Injured By A Drunk Driver In Tacoma? Call Today.

 In the state of Washington, any person who drives with a blood alcohol concentration level of 0.08% or higher can be charged with a DUI.
 These drivers can be sent to jail, lose their licenses, have to pay court fines, and have to attend substance abuse classes.
 Sometimes, they are forced to pay restitution to their victims.

-Unfortunately, despite strong DUI laws in our state, nearly 2,000 individuals lost their lives to drunk drivers over a 10-year period.
+Unfortunately, despite strong DUI laws in our state, more than 1,600 individuals lost their lives to alcohol-impaired drivers over a 10-year period.
 Across the United States, roughly one in three fatal car accidents involves a drunk driver, but here in Washington, DUIs account for 50% of all traffic deaths.
 This behavior should never be accepted on our roads.
 If an intoxicated driver caused your injuries, then you deserve full compensation for your trauma.